-San Francisco-based photographer Michael Jang’s SFMOMA mural installation, The Whole Story (2022-23), is currently on view and free to see on Floor 2.
-The mural features Jang's playful photos outlandishly staged as graphic posters or musician portraits, wheatpasted with an ever-changing landscape of writing and drawings.
-An ode to the city's storied graffiti community, Jang’s frequent interventions mean repeat visits to SFMOMA will be rewarded as the mural constantly evolves.
+San Francisco-based photographer Michael Jang’s SFMOMA mural installation, The Whole Story (2022-23), was previously on view and free to see on Floor 2.
+The mural featured Jang's playful photos outlandishly staged as graphic posters or musician portraits, wheatpasted with an ever-changing landscape of writing and drawings.
+An ode to the city's storied graffiti community, Jang’s frequent interventions mean repeat visits to SFMOMA were rewarded as the mural constantly evolved.

 Who is Michael Jang?
 Jang (b.
 1951) moved to San Francisco in the 1970s to earn a MFA from the San Francisco Art Institute.
 While working in commercial photography, Jang was also busy documenting the sub-cultures and intimate social circles around him, immersing himself in the city's lively punk scene.
 This included a pioneering series in which he photographed his extended Chinese American family nd their suburban surroundings.
 In addition to his joyful or joking portraits, his documentary-style photography offers an honest view of quintessentially Californian moments, like the huddled mass gathered on the Golden Gate Bridge for its fiftieth anniversary, or Sex Pistol concerts and David Bowie sightings.

 In celebration of his visitor-favorite mural, Jang worked with the Museum Store to produce a collection available only at SFMOMA.
 In May of 2023, Jang’s limited-edition zine Lunch Special was released, a document of his wheat-pasted works throughout San Francisco over the last two years.
 Through these installations, Jang expresses his unique perspectives on the Chinese-American experience, recent waves of racial hatred, and popular culture, all with his customarily playful wit and acute social awareness.